pgorod/pgorod.github.io/_posts/2017-4-19-How are Documents.md

 ---
 layout: post
-title: How are Documents stored in the Database?
+title: How are Documents stored?
 ---

 At some point you might need to go under the hood and see how SuiteCRM stores `Documents` in the database, and in the file system.
 So here's a guide to help you out.